siw36/ansible-cloudflare-dns/README.md

 This role manages Cloudlare DNS records.

 With this you can [create|update|delete] Cloudflare DNS records for one or multiple domains.
-All DNS zones and records can be managed by a vars file which allows you to picture you project's DNS setup as "infrastructure as code".
+All DNS zones and records can be managed by a vars file which allows you to picture your project's DNS setup as "infrastructure as code".

-This role works for payed AND free Cloudflare plans.
+This role works for paid AND free Cloudflare plans.

 Example use case:
-You can easily include this role in any server provisioning routine (cloud, etc.) to atomatically set up DNS records for new machines.
+You can easily include this role in any server provisioning routine (cloud, etc.) to automatically set up DNS records for new machines.

 ## Requirements
 - Ansible